projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-typha.md

                   -days 365
 ```

-Store the CA certificate in a ConfigMap that Typha & Felix will access.
+Store the CA certificate in a ConfigMap that Typha & `calico/node` will access.
 ```
 kubectl create configmap -n kube-system calico-typha-ca --from-file=typhaca.crt
 ```